PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "No, it's just that, I'm afraid that those beautiful swords," his eyes grew wide as he looked at them, "are all too expensive for me."

 The smile drained from Boltac's face, but he continued as if he hadn't just been kicked in the wallet.
 "Don't be silly.
 At Boltac's we have equipment to fit every budget."
-He kicked a bucket of swords next the counter.
+He kicked a bucket of swords that sat next the counter.
 "Have a look at our discount bucket."

-The lad pulled a sword from the bucket and then dropped it back in quickly.
+The Farm Boy pulled a sword from the bucket and then dropped it back in quickly.
 "This sword still has blood on it!"

 "That's how you know that it works!
 A gold piece gets you the pick of the barrel."

 "A gold piece?" said the lad, looking concerned.

 "Well," said Boltac, who was starting to get a very bad feeling about the entire transaction, "At Boltac's there's always room to negotiate.
-But try a few, see how you like the balance."
+But try a few, see how you like the balance, and whatnot."

 "I've been trying to save money to buy a sword, sir.
 Scrounging for herbs, seeing if anyone needs rats killed.
 But no one needs rats killed.
 And the countryside is bare for miles around…" He trailed off.

 Boltac nodded understandingly.
 The only vermin that plagued Robrecht was an infestation of down-on-their luck adventurers.
 "I understand how it is.
-And how much have you been able to save?"
+And how much did you say you have you been able to save?"

 "Not enough, I'm afraid.
 So I was wondering if I could rent a sword."